Ecdar/Ecdar-Test/README.md

 If only one element is in the array the upper bound will be set to that.
 If more than two elements are present those beyond index `1` will be omitted.
 If the array is empty, no bound is set.
+`omitTests` determines if the tests are to be executed.
+If true, the tests will instead be written to the file in the filepath specified in `testsSavePath`, or the default-path `./${engine.name}_tests` (default=`false`).
+`testsSavePath` determines where in the filesystem to save the text-file with the tests.
+If not set, the tests will not be saved on disk.

 ## Run Tests for Engine
 Run all tests on enabled engines from `main()` in [Main.kt](src/main/kotlin/Main.kt).
 Test results are stored in `results/ENGINE_NAME/ENGINE_VERSION/RUN_NUMBER`.
 Run numbering is used so new results on same engine and version do not override previous results.